emqx/emqx-docs/en_US/durability/management.md

 #### Local Write Buffer Configuration

-To maximize the throughput, EMQX writes MQTT messages from the clients to the durable storage in batches.
+To maximize the throughput, EMQX writes MQTT messages from the clients to the durable sessions in batches.
 Batching is configured using the following parameters under `durable_storage.<DS>.layout` configuration sub-tree:

 | Parameter        | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |